 Sebastian's first major performance as a piano soloist was of his composition Concertino for Piano and Orchestra with the Tokyo Symphony at the age of 9.
 Sebastian obtained his B.M. in Composition from the Curtis Institute of Music & an M.M. in Composition from the University of Southern California.
 From '16-'18, Sebastian was the Resident Composer for the Louisville Orchestra.

-Sebastian is the youngest three time BMI Student Composer Awards winner in the history of the competition.
-He won his first award at the age of 14 (also receiving the Carlos Surinach Prize that year for being the youngest recipient), a second award at 17, and a third award at the age of 19.
-Following his third win, BMI limited the total amount of wins available to any individual applicant to two.
-Check out BMI's awards ceremonies press releases for the years Sebastian won by clicking on the pictures below.
+Sebastian is the youngest three time BMI Student Composer Awards recipient.
+He received his first award at the age of 14 (receiving the Carlos Surinach Prize that year for being the youngest recipient), his second award at the age of 17, and third award at the age of 19.
+BMI has reduced the maximum amount of awards per individual from three to two.

 Sebastian's compositions have been performed by the Detroit Symphony Orchestra, the Philadelphia Orchestra, the Tokyo Symphony Orchestra, the Pacific Symphony, the Britt Festival Orchestra, the Louisville Chamber Choir, the NouLou Chamber Players, the Louisville Ballet, and the Louisville Orchestra.

 Between Heaven and Earth, based on oil paintings of visual artist Vian Sora, premiered on February '18, performed by the Louisville Orchestra & Louisville Chamber Choir at the Kentucky Center in Louisville, KY.